JosephGillData/website-traffic-etl-airflow/README.md

 * `read_traffic_data`: loads data from `traffic_data.csv` and creates a pandas dataset.

 #### Tranform

 * `filter_ips`: filters out 20% of the IP addresses with the lowest traffic.
 * `split_am_pm`: creates a branch for the AM and PM data to be analysed in parallel.
 * `filter_am`: filters the data to obtain observations created before midday.
 * `filter_pm`: filters the data to obtain observations after before midday.

 #### Load

 * `day_of_week`: triggers the `do_nothing_am` function if it's a weekday and triggers the `send_email_am` if it's a weekend.
 * `do_nothing_am`: does nothing.
 * `send_email_am`: obtains the three IP addresses with the most traffic before midday and sends an email containing them.
 * `send_email_pm`: obtains the three IP addresses with the most traffic after midday and sends an email containing them.

+### Assumptions

+* I sent the emails to a personal email address.

+### Further Steps

+* Deploy the ETL process the the cloud, rather than being run locally.
+* Connect to a live data source, eather than loading a static .csv file.
+This is more useful.
+* Add styling the email that is sent out.

 ### Author